N0tA1dan/pymba/README.md

 if the operation is X | Y then apply the substitution (~X&~Y)+((X+Y)−(~X&~Y))
 ```

-So after all the substitutions we will get an tree that looks like this
+So after all the substitutions we will get an expression that looks like this

 ```
 ((A & ((B | C) - (B & C))) + (A | ((B | C) - (B & C))))